Bromeliads (air plants) are a favorite of mine for color inside and out. Indoors we often see the “Silver Vase Plant” Aechmea Fasciata.

 Even though they are good companions for cacti and succulents, bromeliads do need a bit more water.

-The central funnel should be kept filled with pure filtered, distilled or rainwater year-round.
+The central cup should be kept filled with pure filtered, distilled, or rainwater year-round.
+Avoid tap water if possible.
+It contains chemicals.

 Be mindful of the weather.
 If it is hot and dry, your plant will need more water.
 Your plants might enjoy occasional misting in very hot, dry weather.